VineethReddy02/vineeth-web/content/post/prometheus.md

 - Prometehus provides a functional expression language called "PromQL"
 - PromQL is read only.

-1. Instant vector - A set of time series containing a single sample for each ime series, all sharing th same timestamp.
+1. Instant vector - A set of time series containing a single sample for each time series, all sharing the same timestamp.
 Example: node_cpu_seconds_total

 2. Range vector - A set of time series containing a range of data points over time for